The best performance of this Premier League campaign - Huddersfield Town fans on Manchester City draw

 Yet it was Huddersfield Town who came away as the stars of the show with a gutsy performance that earned them a valuable point in their top-flight survival bid.

-Ahead of the encounter, it was expected to be a routine victory for the home side in the Bank Holiday sunshine but the Terriers produced a resolute display to ensure City did not have it all their own way.
+Played out in glorious Bank Holiday sunshine, the Terriers produced a resolute rearguard display to ensure City did not have it all their own way while also causing some problems of their own at the other end of the field.

-Such was the impressive nature of the performance that many Town fans hailed it as the best of the season.
+Such was the impressive nature of the performance many Town fans hailed it as the best of the season after the game.

 Have a look below at the top comments left by fans on the Examiner's coverage from the Etihad Stadium.